wenjinnn/rofi-screenshot/readme.md

 ### Features
 * Capture a region to the clipboard or a directory
+* Capture a window to the clipboard or a directory
 * Capture the whole screen to the clipboard or a directory
 * Record a specific region and save as a gif or MP4, optionally with audio
 * Record the whole screen and save as a gif or MP4, optionally with audio